-Perseid meteors: All you need to know | EarthSky.org
+Perseid meteors 2019: All you need to know | EarthSky.org

 Comet Swift-Tuttle last reached perihelion – closest point to the sun – in December 1992 and will do so next in July 2126.

-One of the Perseids seen was unforgettable, says EarthSky contributor Eddie Irizarry of the Sociedad de Astronomía del Caribe:

-… after the fast meteor streaked the skies, it left a bright, light blue colored smoke trail that lasted about 45 seconds as seen with the naked eye!
-The dissipating trail was observed for an additional 60 seconds using binoculars.
-That was a big one!
+Looking for a dark area to observe from?
+Check out EarthSky’s interactive, worldwide Best Places to Stargaze map.

-Bottom line: The 2017 Perseid meteor shower is expected to produce the most meteors in the predawn hours of August 11, 12, and 13, though under the light of a bright waning gibbous moon.
+Bottom line: The 2019 Perseid meteor shower is expected to produce the most meteors in the predawn hours of August 11, 12, and 13, though under the light of a bright waxing gibbous moon.
+But we recommend watching the Perseids on the weekend starting on Friday, August 9, as there will be more moon-free viewing time than on the expected peak date.

-Everything you need to know: Delta Aquarid meteor shower
+Everything you need to know: Delta Aquariid meteor shower

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.